volimkafu/AdoptMeme/README.md

 AdoptMe.me is intended to be a platform for cat image macro creation and sharing.
 On AdoptMeme, you're making memes and doing good at the same time.
-All of the animals featured on AdoptMeme are in need of adoption, so creatinga nd sharing funny cat pictures you are also helping animals in need.
+All of the animals featured on AdoptMeme are in need of adoption, so creating and sharing funny cat pictures you are also helping animals in need.

 ## Completed features:
 - Petfinder.com integration